MSallermann/chemfit/docs/src/usage/objective_functions.rst

 **Reason 2:** Gathering meta data
 ************************************************

-If the individual terms implement the ``get_meta_data`` method, we can collect the meta data in a list.
+If the individual terms of the :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction`, implement the ``get_meta_data`` method, we can easily collect the meta data in a list.

 .. code-block:: python